JasonJWilliamsNY/2018_nih_datascience_rfi/goal_04_workforce_response.md

 as an area it needs to be at the forefront of but does not have the expertise to achieve alone.
 The community does.

-Right now, the single best target for collaboration is the Software and Data Carpentry community (Greg Wilson: "Software Carpentry: Lessons Learned".
+Goal 4: Right now, the single best target for collaboration is the Software and Data Carpentry community (Greg Wilson: "Software Carpentry: Lessons Learned".
 F1000Research,2016, 3:62 (doi: 10.12688/f1000research.3-62.v2).
 There are many
 reasons why collaboration here will be tremendously important for NIH to succeed.
 First, the Carpentry community itself represents a global federation